What should I do if my confirmation of SIN letter or SIN card has been lost or stolen?

 - Monitor your mail for any disruption in delivery.

-- Call Canada’s two national credit bureaus.
+- Contact Canada's two national credit bureaus: Equifax and TransUnion.
 Ask for a free copy of your credit report and review it for any suspicious activity.
 You may also wish to see if your credit file should be flagged to indicate that your personal information has been put at risk and may be vulnerable to fraud.

-- Report the theft of your SIN card to the police, if you suspect your SIN card is used fraudulently.
-Ask for the case reference number, the officer’s name and telephone number.
+- Report the theft of your confirmation of SIN letter or SIN card to the police if you suspect that it is being used fraudulently.
+Ask for the case reference number, the officer's name and telephone number.

 - Date modified: